CESNET/etlog/doc/notes.md

 #### Node.js

-Setup is done with nodemailer package in mail.js in repository root.
+Setup is done with nodemailer package in file mail.js.

 ### Packages